awsdocs/aws-greengrass-developer-guide/doc_source/tagging.md

 ### Tagging Support in the AWS IoT Greengrass API<a name="tagging-support-api"></a>

 You can use the AWS IoT Greengrass API to create, list, and manage tags for AWS IoT Greengrass resources that support tagging\.
-Before you create tags, be aware of these [tag restrictions](#tagging-restrictions)\.
+Before you create tags, be aware of tagging restrictions\.
+For more information, see [Tag Naming and Usage Conventions](https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html) in the *Amazon Web Services General Reference*\.
 + To add tags during resource creation, define them in the `tags` property of the resource\.
 + To add tags after a resource is created, or to update tag values, use the `TagResource` action\.
 + To remove tags from a resource, use the `UntagResource` action\.